jlucaspains/sharp-cooking-docs/content/en/web/view.md

 There is nothing more annoying than the phone screen shutting down while you are cooking and have something on your hands.
 You can now disable the screen lock right from the recipe display.

 {{< ios-screenshot src="/images/ios_keepon.jpg" alt="iOS keep screen on" >}}

+## Nutrition Facts label (preview)
+{{< hint type=important >}}
+The label format and the daily values are based on a 2000 calorie diet as recommended by [FDA](https://www.fda.gov/food/nutrition-education-resources-materials/nutrition-facts-label).
+While the feature is available anywhere in the planet, the FDA recommended values are used as a reference.
+{{< /hint >}}

+Sharp Cooking can show you the nutrition facts of your recipe.
+First, enable the preview feature in Options page.
+Then, you can import nutrition facts along with your recipes, if available from the source, or add them manually.
+The nutrition facts will be displayed in the recipe display page.

+{{< hint type=tip >}}
+You can use online nutrition analysers such as the one at [verywellfit](https://www.verywellfit.com/recipe-nutrition-analyzer-4157076).
+Use the generated data to manually add nutrition facts to your recipes.
+{{< /hint >}}

+{{< ios-screenshot src="/images/ios_displaywithnutrition.png" alt="iOS recipe display with nutrition" >}}
+➡️
+{{< ios-screenshot src="/images/ios_nutritionlabel.png" alt="iOS nutrition label" >}}

+To manually add nutrition facts to a recipe, edit the recipe and input the values as whole numbers:

+{{< ios-screenshot src="/images/ios_editnutrition.png" alt="iOS edit nutrition label" >}}